DoubangoTelecom/ultimateALPR-SDK/samples/c++/runtimeKey/README.md

 <a name="gpu-acceleration"></a>
 # GPGPU acceleration #
-By default GPGPU acceleration is disabled.
-Check [here](../README.md#gpu-acceleration) for more information on how to enable.
+- On x86-64, GPGPU acceleration is disabled by default.
+Check [here](../README.md#gpu-acceleration) for more information on how to enable it.
+- On NVIDIA Jetson (AArch64), GPGPU acceleration is always enabled.
+Check [here](../../../Jetson.md) for more information.

 <a name="prebuilt"></a>
 # Pre-built binaries #